Miray243/Plant-Detection-YOLOv8/README.md

 pip install ultralytics
 🚀 Usage
-To start training the model using the default Nano model, run the main.py script.
+To start training the model, run the main.py script.

 Bash

 python main.py
 Configuration
 The dataset1.yaml file is configured to use relative paths.
 It expects the dataset folders (train, test, val) to be located in the same directory as the script.

+dataset1.yaml configuration:

 YAML